JamesHDuffield/storybook/server/README.md

-# storybook
+# Storybook Payload CMS

 This project was created using create-payload-app using the blank template.

 ## How to Use

+- Configure a `.env` file with the following:

+  - MONGODB_URI
+  - PAYLOAD_SECRET
+  - OPENAI_API_KEY
+  - OPENAI_MODEL
+  - OPENAI_MAX_TOKENS
+  - SERVER_URL
+  - PAYLOAD_PUBLIC_CORS_ORIGINS

-`yarn dev` will start up your application and reload on any changes.
+- `npm start dev` will start up your application and reload on any changes.

 ### Docker

-If you have docker and docker-compose installed, you can run `docker-compose up`

-To build the docker image, run `docker build -t my-tag .`
+To build the docker image, run `docker build -t storybook .`

 Ensure you are passing all needed environment variables when starting up your container via `--env-file` or setting them with your deployment.

-The 3 typical env vars will be `MONGODB_URI`, `PAYLOAD_SECRET`, and `PAYLOAD_CONFIG_PATH`

-`docker run --env-file .env -p 3000:3000 my-tag`
+`docker run --env-file .env -p 3000:3000 storybook`